-In the event that a Rater is not able to determine whether an item is consistent with the intent (e.g., an alternative method of meeting a checklist requirement has been proposed), then the Rater shall consult their Provider.
-If the Provider also cannot make this determination, then the Rater or Provider shall report the issue to EPA prior to project completion at: energystar.gov and will receive an initial response within 5 business days.
-If EPA believes the current program requirements are sufficiently clear to determine whether the intent has been met, then this guidance will be provided to the partner and enforced beginning with the house in question.
+In the event that a Rater is not able to determine whether a program requirement has been met an item is consistent with the intent (e.g., an alternative method of meeting a checklist requirement has been proposed), then the Rater shall consult their Provider.
+If the Provider also cannot make this determination, then the Rater or Provider shall report the issue to EPA prior to project completion at: energystarhomes@energystar.gov and will receive an initial response within 5 business days.
+If EPA believes the current program requirements are sufficiently clear to determine whether the item in question intent has been met, then this guidance will be provided to the partner and enforced beginning with the house in question.
 In contrast, if EPA believes the program requirements require revisions to make the intent clear, then this guidance will be provided to the partner but only enforced for homes permitted after a specified transition period after the release of the revised program requirements, typically 60 days in length.